 Erase a record or clause from the database.
-Reference is an integer returned by recorda/3 or recorded/3, clause/3, assert/2, asserta/2 or assertz/2.
-Other integers might conflict with the internal consistency of the system.
-Erase can only be called once on a record or clause.
-A second call also might conflict with the internal consistency of the system.15 flag(+Key, -Old, +New)
+Reference is an db-reference returned by recorda/3 or recorded/3, clause/3, assert/2, asserta/2 or assertz/2.
+Fail silently if the referenced object no longer exists.

+instance(+Reference, -Term)